 The opposite of being seen as a branded authority is to be considered “one of the crowd,” otherwise known as a commodity provider.
 While this may seem like a safe path, it is rarely a good idea to be perceived as just like your competitors.
-A commodity provider is one where there is no real advantage in terms of the product, service, etc., and where the prospect tends to evaluate you primarily on pricing, terms, and so forth.
-And as a commodity provider, you will often have to make painful concessions to win the business – the type of concessions that hurt both your top- and bottom lines.
+A commodity provider provides no real advantage in terms of the product, service, etc. and the prospect tends to evaluate you primarily on pricing, terms, and so forth.
+As a commodity provider, you will often have to make painful concessions to win the business – the type of concessions that hurt both your top- and bottom lines.

 The alternative to being perceived as a commodity provider is to create a perception of differentiation.
 I use the word “perception” because it is the marketplace’s perception of who you are that gets you invited to the sales dance, and not your actual competitive differentiation.
 This is a key principle of marketing: Perception = Reality.
-The trick is to present the reality of what you offer in terms of products, services, and customer experiences, in a way that is both accurate and compelling.
+Because of this, you must present the reality of what you offer in terms of products, services, and customer experiences, in a way that is both accurate and compelling.

 - You do not have to chase your prospects – they come to you when they need what you offer.

-- You get invited to more sales engagements and face few, if any, competitors.
+- You get invited to more sales engagements and face fewer, if any, competitors.

-- You are able to charge reasonable prices and don’t have to deeply discount to win business.
+- You are able to charge fair prices and you no longer need to deeply discount to win business.

-- You are able to replace expensive push marketing with lower cost and more effective pull marketing.
+- You are able to replace expensive push marketing with more cost-efficient pull marketing.

 - Deals close faster and more reliably.

-You can’t become a branded authority overnight.
+With rare exceptions, you can’t become a branded authority overnight.
 You may need to take a fresh look at both your products/services and adjust what it is that you deliver to the customer.
 Likewise, you may need to sharpen your messaging and content strategy, especially around the value that you personally bring to the table.
 And, as mentioned earlier, becoming a branded authority will almost certainly require you to transform your model from push marketing to pull marketing.